visual-learning/hw1/detection/README.md

 the loss curve; please submit this plot in your PDF submission.

 9. Follow the instructions in `FCOS.inference` to implement inference.
 We have implemented a function to run NMS for you.
-Test your infernece implementation by turning on the `inference` and `test_inference` flags in `train.py`.
+Test your inference implementation by turning on the `inference` and `test_inference` flags in `train.py`.
 This will upload some sample detections to TensorBoard.
 The results should be generally accurate.